January 30th, 2006

 People perform to the metric

 Measuring performance quantitatively is extremely hard.
-It can be very easy to measure, but it is very hard to know what to measure.
+It can be very easy to make measurements, but it is very hard to know what to measure.
 The only thing worse than not having any clear objectives for an employee is having the wrong metrics.
-At the end of a review period (or during a project debrief), we want to be able to tell someone more than “exceeds/meets/fails-to-meet expectations.”
+At the end of a review period (or during a project debrief), you want to be able to tell someone more than “exceeds/meets/fails-to-meet expectations.”

 The problem then becomes defining a metric for measuring performance.
 Even worse than not having a metric is reaching the end of a review period and finding that someone excelled against the metrics, but failed against the objectives of the company.
 This is a classical organizational design problem, not just a “how do I measure product managers” problem.
 We will explore the larger problem in general, but use the PdM in specific for examples.

-We contend that people’s performance is at best influenced by, and at worst strictly designed to meet metrics.
-Our philosophy and approach below is built upon that premise.
+I contend that people’s performance is at best influenced by, and at worst strictly designed for meeting metrics.
+The philosophy and approach below is built upon that premise.

 Looking at the bigger picture